 The Jewish community comprised nearly a quarter of a million, including some very wealthy families and factory owners.
 One of these – Izrael Poznanski donated a plot of over 10 hectares in 1892 for the city to create a new cemetery.
 In return, he wanted 400 sqm reserved in the center for his own mausoleum.
 The mausoleum of Izrael Poznański is perhaps the largest Jewish tomb in the world.

-The cemetery continued to grow after its initial foundation, and beside the wealthy, many ordinary people lie there.
-These parts of the cemetery with so many old Jewish tombstones is my favorite.
+The cemetery continued to grow after its initial foundation, and besides the wealthy, many ordinary people lie there.
+These parts of the cemetery with so many old Jewish tombstones are my favorite.
 It feels like a magic, scary place.
 Every headstone had its own story, and it almost seems to speak to the soul.

-Today over a hundred of the graves have been declared historical monuments, and they are in various stages of restoration.
+Today over a hundred graves have been declared historical monuments, and they are in various stages of restoration.
 Currently, the cemetery is waiting to be approved as a Unesco World Heritage Site.